nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Editing a Task: `editTask`

 Edits the parameter(s) of an existing task in the task list.
-You can also use this command to mark tasks as `completed` or to assign the task to a team member.
+You can also use this command to mark tasks as `completed` or to assign the task to a person in your team.

 Format: `editTask INDEX [n/TASK_NAME] [d/DESCRIPTION] [pr/PRIORITY] [c/CATEGORY] [dl/DEADLINE] [pe/EMAIL_OF_PERSON_ASSIGNED] [do/IS_DONE]`

 * Edits the task at the specified `INDEX`.
 The `INDEX` refers to the index number shown in the displayed task list.
 It must be a positive integer 1, 2, 3, …​ and less than or equal to the number of tasks in the task list.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* To un-assign a member from a task, write `none` in the EMAIL_OF_PERSON_ASSIGNED field, i.e. `pe/none`.
+* To un-assign a person from a task, write `none` in the EMAIL_OF_PERSON_ASSIGNED field, i.e. `pe/none`.
 * To mark a task's status as `completed` or `not completed`, write `true` or `false` in the IS_DONE field, e.g. `do/true`.

 Refer to the [Task Parameters](#task-parameters) section for details about the format of each parameter.

 Examples:
-* `editTask 2 c/frontend pe/charlotte@example.com` edits the category of the 2nd task in the displayed task list to be `frontend` and assigns the task to  the member with email `charlotte@example.com`.
+* `editTask 2 c/frontend pe/charlotte@example.com` edits the category of the 2nd task in the displayed task list to be `frontend` and assigns the task to  the person with email `charlotte@example.com`.
 * `editTask 4 do/true` marks the 4th task in the displayed task list as `completed`.

 ### Finding a Task using keywords : `findTask`